 The SDCA Civil Settlement Agreement requires the Company to pay a settlement amount of approximately \$16.4 million, which includes approximately \$10.0 million designated as restitution to the U.S. federal government.
-The settlement amount is payable in six installments as follows:
+During the three months ended September 30, 2020, the Company paid approximately \$7.7 million.
+The Company paid an additional \$3.4 million subsequent to September 30, 2020, for an aggregate of \$11.1 million paid to date.
+The outstanding settlement amount is payable in three installments as follows:

-- approximately \$7.7 million within ten days of July 21, 2020; - approximately \$1.3 million on or before December 31, 2020; - approximately \$1.7 million on or before December 31, 2021; - approximately \$2.3 million on or before December 31, 2022; - approximately \$2.7 million on or before December 31, 2023; and - approximately \$0.7 million on or before December 31, 2024.
+- approximately \$1.4 million on or before December 31, 2020; - approximately \$1.8 million on or before December 31, 2021; and - approximately \$2.2 million on or before December 31, 2022.

-The amounts payable to the government, other than the initial \$7.7 million payment, will be subject to interest at a rate of 1.25% per annum, and any or all amounts may be paid earlier at the option of the Company.
+The remaining amounts payable to the government, will be subject to interest at a rate of 1.25% per annum, and any or all amounts may be paid earlier at the option of the Company.

 On July 21, 2020, the Company issued a promissory note to the U.S. federal government for the full settlement amount in connection with the SDCA Civil Settlement Agreement (the "Promissory Note").
 The Promissory Note contains customary events of default and related acceleration of payment provisions.
-In addition, the Promissory Note provides, among other terms, that, if during calendar years 2020 through 2023, and so long as amounts payable to the government remain unpaid, the Company receives any civil settlement, damages awards, or tax refunds, to the extent that the amounts exceed \$5.0 million in a calendar year, it will pay 22% of the amount received in such civil settlement, damages award, or tax refunds as an accelerated payment on the scheduled amounts set forth above, first as a dollar-for-dollar acceleration of the scheduled payment due in December 2024 and then as an accelerated payment of the scheduled payments due in each prior year, up to a maximum total acceleration of approximately \$3.4 million.
-Because the Company received a tax benefit payment of approximately \$22.7 million for a portion of the CARES Act Tax Benefit in June 2020 and because this tax refund was received prior to the effective date of the Promissory Note, the payment to be made within ten days of July 21, 2020 includes an added payment of \$4.9 million, and the Promissory Note reflects a corresponding reduction in the previously agreed upon payment term and subsequent payment amounts.
-In addition, if the Company receives the remaining payment in full for the CARES Act Tax Benefit, the Company will pay an accelerated payment to the government under the SDCA Civil Settlement Agreement of approximately \$3.3 million.
+In addition, the Promissory Note provides, among other terms, that, if during calendar years 2020 through 2023, and so long as amounts payable to the government remain unpaid, the Company receives any civil settlement, damages awards, or tax refunds, to the extent that the amounts exceed \$5.0 million in a calendar year, it will pay 22% of the amount received in such civil settlement, damages award, or tax refunds as an accelerated payment of the scheduled amounts set forth above up to a maximum total acceleration of approximately \$3.4 million.
+Because the Company received a tax benefit payment of approximately \$22.7 million for a portion of the CARES Act Tax Benefit in June 2020 and because this tax refund was received prior to the effective date of the Promissory Note, the initial payment installment included an added payment of \$4.9 million.
+In addition, because the Company received a tax benefit payment of approximately \$15.7 million in September 2020, an accelerated payment of approximately \$3.4 million was made on October 1, 2020, with a corresponding reduction in the previously agreed upon payment term and subsequent payment amounts.